 - Learn with and from intellectual peers

 Any College of Education student (TEP or ESHR) who is motivated and interested in HOP is invited to apply.
-While a cumulative GPA of 3.5 or higher provides automatic acceptance into HOP, students whose GPA is below this target can be considered for admission.
+While a cumulative GPA of 3.5 in the major (and a cumulative university GPA of 3.33) is required to graduate with Honors in the major, we encourage all to apply.

-- Maintain a cumulative GPA of 3.5 or above (individual circumstances will be considered)
+- Maintain a cumulative GPA of 3.5 or above in the major and a cumulative university GPA of 3.33 (individual circumstances will be considered)

 - Complete two required courses (EHOP:4100: Honors Seminar in Education and EHOP:4101 Honors Exploratory)